snail007/gmc/http/view/README.md

 ### gmc defined functions

-1. `tr` be used in i18n, first argument is always `.Lang`, secondary is key name in your i18n locale config file. third is optional tips text for yourself , it will be not output.
+1. `tr` be used in i18n, first argument is always `.Lang`, secondary is key name in your i18n locale config file. third is optional tips text for yourself , it will be not output. returns template.HTML typed string.

     Example in the template:

     `{{tr .Lang "key001" "tips"}}`

+1. `trs` as same as `tr`, but returns string type.

-2. `string` only one argument, type is `interface{}`, convert it to string type.
+1. `string` only one argument, type is `interface{}`, convert it to string type.

+1. `tohtml` only one argument, convert it to template.HTML type.

 ### gmc defined comparison functions